rikhuijzer/phd-thesis/chapters/acknowledgements.typ

 Like those times that you suggested a solution to difficult reviewer comments.
 I'm also still impressed by your ability to take a complex situation and express the situation or a solution in one or two sentences.
 Like when you summarzied my time management problems in one sentence, which allowed me to solve them.
-I still remember when you in the beginning of 2020 said "I think this COVID thing might take a while".
+I also still remember when you in the beginning of 2020 said "I think this COVID thing might take a while".
 At the time, everyone thought COVID would blow over in a few weeks and the thought of it taking a year was unthinkable to many.

 Frank, from you I have learned many things; especially that it's a good idea to have some optimism and tryout new tools.